rpsammons6/fooocus-web-docs/src/pages/docs/index.md

 ---
 title: Introduction
 description: Basic information about Fooocus and its functionalities.
-Further documentation will be provided as the software expands
 ---

 ## Overview